TassianaMilka/Html-and-Css_website/README.md

 4.1) Press the button and you will be able to read the summary;

-4.2)Find the Links of the other Website,Youtube and Githunb.
+4.2)Find the links of the other Website,Youtube and Githunb.

 #  Items more time consuming to get the completion of everything